Health

 Hip flexor tendinitis is pain, swelling or inflammation of the muscles at the front of your thigh that help you lift your leg and knee.
 The front of your hip may be painful or tender, and the pain may worsen when you bend at the hip.
 You might even hear or feel a click or snap as the tendon rubs across your hipbone as you walk.

 To prevent hip flexor tendinitis, warm up and stretch before working out.
-Also, work out regularly rather than just once in a while, and gradually increase the length and intensity of your workouts.
+Also, work out regularly rather than just once in a while, and gradually increase the duration and intensity of your workouts.
 Do not push yourself too much.
 Stop if you feel pain.

 Peroneal tendinitis